 By mining data in Git, we are able to increase visibility about team contributions, see where the biggest impact is being made, identify areas to give concrete feedback, and help teams understand how process changes impact the team’s effectiveness.

 Flow is designed for leaders of software developments teams, including CTOs, VPEs, Directors, Engineering Managers, and Team Leads.

 Basically, it's for anyone who is responsible for leading a software team—and tired of the interruptive shoulder-tapping, narrative accounts, and subjectivity of the past.

 Managers tend to lose the intuition and visibility as their teams scale.
-I know the pain first-hand, because I used to be one myself.
 The larger the team, the harder it is to answer questions like: